I Asked a Privacy Lawyer What Facebook's New Terms and Conditions Will Mean for You

 Overall, how much will Facebook‘s new TOS affect our online lives?

-With Facebook and their clients now knowing where you eat, where you travel, where you shop, and who you are with, they could have a detailed database covering all aspects of users’ lives.
+With Facebook now knowing where you eat, where you travel, where you shop, and who you are with, they could have a detailed database covering all aspects of users’ lives.

 Furthermore, the idea now is that we will be targeted with ads that suit our personality—the objective is to change the way we spend and what we spend our money on—we could be subtly psychologically manipulated by large brands, which are richer than many governments, without realizing it.
 However, most users will not care and will not quit Facebook and will be too apathetic to bother to go into their privacy settings to recalibrate.
 And Facebook will just get richer and more powerful.